benjmarks22/blockchain-2pc/src/blockchain/client/README.md

 $ node adapter_server.js <PORT> <CONTRACT_ADDRESS> <ACCOUNT>
 ```

-If you want to quickly test if the server is alive, run this command and expect
+If you want to quickly test if the server is alive, run this command:
-'Is Ok: true' as output:

 ```
 $ node adapter_server_test.js